hanjunlee21/HiCShuffle/README.md

 FASTQ Shuffling Tool For Sanity Check in Hi-C Differential Contact Analysis

 positional arguments:
-  query_path_1      Path for READ1 of Query FASTQ query_path_2      Path for READ2 of Query FASTQ reference_path_1  Path for READ1 of Reference FASTQ reference_path_2  Path for READ2 of Reference FASTQ output_directory  Output Directory...
+  query_path_1      Path for READ1 of GZ-Compressed or Uncompressed Query FASTQ query_path_2      Path for READ2 of GZ-Compressed or Uncompressed Query FASTQ reference_path_1  Path for READ1 of GZ-Compressed or Uncompressed Reference FASTQ reference_path_2  Path for READ2 of GZ-Compressed or Uncompressed Reference FASTQ output_directory  Output Directory...
 HiCShuffle Will Generate Output Directory If Not Existent

 optional arguments: